magicmark/programming-protips-wiki/src/protips/avoid-network-in-unit-tests.md

 check calls to it.

-Making network requests implies a server needs to be running, in order to successfully fulfil the request.
+Making network requests implies a server needs to be running, in order to successfully fulfill the request.
 This is usually the domain of End to End (E2E) tests, Integration Tests or Acceptance Tests.

 Even if we don't care about the response from the server, we may have to deal